 Overhaul (maintenance, repair, and operating supplies)

 Overhaul inventory includes materials required to complete and sell your goods, but the inventory is not used in the products.
 This type of inventory is also known as MRO, short for maintenance, repair, and operating supplies.
-An example of overhaul inventory is the workwear or safety equipment used by workers, or the charging stations that scanners and other equipment need.
+An example of overhaul inventory is the workwear or safety and lifting equipment used by workers, or the charging stations that scanners and other equipment need.

 7 effective inventory management techniques